josdejong/mathjs/misc/how_to_publish.md

 new version tag.
 There is also no need to publish a component(1) build, because component(1) uses GitHub as it's registry.

-No need to publish at cdnjs: test after 30 to 60 minutes whether the new version is published at (should auto update).
+No need to publish at cdnjs: should be updated automatically by the owners of cdnjs.
+This is currently done manually and can easily take up to a day before updated.

 ## Test published libraries